CFSAN-Biostatistics/snp-pipeline/CONTRIBUTING.rst

 #.
 Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

     $ mkvirtualenv snppipeline
-    $ toggleglobalsitepackages        # to access Biopython from the global site-packages
     $ cd snppipeline/
     $ python setup.py develop
     $ pip install sphinx_rtd_theme    # the documentation uses the ReadTheDocs theme